andrewcooke/choochoo/docs/rtree.md

     tree.get_item(region, value=1, match=MatchType.CONTAINS)
     # delete all dataset_2 points
     tree.delete(tree.global_mbr, value=2, match=MatchType.CONTAINS)

+(but note that the deletion may be less efficient than filtering `.items()` and rebuilding the tree).

 ## Other API Details

 The constructor (and `add_all()`) can take an iterable of `(points,